aaronbloomfield/pdr/labs/lab01/lab01.md

 parts: a pre-lab (to be completed by Tuesday at the due time listed on the [lab due dates](../../cs2150/labduedates.html) page, an in-lab (activity to be done during lab), and a post-lab.
-The pre-lab will also include a tutorial.
+The pre-lab will typically also include a tutorial.
 Parts of all three of these may be required to turned in.
 The due dates are all listed on the [lab due dates](../../cs2150/labduedates.html) page.
 This will all be discussed in this lab.